All the ‘need-to-know before you go’ information can be found here below.

 Come and join us to take stock of the week, relax and gather together for our Festival Unwind celebration.

 Our site is a true showcase of reuse and recycle in action.
-We’re proudly reusing everything we can from our Innovation Festival flags that line the driveway (for the fourth year) the Young Citizens signage, directional paddles to our temporary tattoos, lanyards and plastic wallets (which are coming out again for the fifth time on this event alone).
+We’re proudly reusing everything we can from our Innovation Festival flags that line the driveway (for the fifth year) the Young Citizens signage, directional paddles to our temporary tattoos, lanyards and plastic wallets (which are coming out again for the sixth time).
 Even the glitter has gone green – as we ensure the lovely Vicky provides an environmentally friendly and biodegradable sparkling alternative.

 The festival is going cup-free too - no disposables at our coffee carts or exhibition hall.
 Don’t worry if you forget your cup, just ‘cadge a cup’ and return it when you leave.
 And if you’re a garden lover, grab some used coffee grounds from Amanda and Dave at the Eco Coffee Carts to boost your soil or compost at home.

-At Innovation Festival HQ, it isn’t just about what’s new - it’s about doing better with what we already have.
-Join us in making regeneration more than a theme - let’s make it a movement.
+At Innovation Festival HQ, it isn’t just about what’s new - it’s also about doing better with what we already have and making the right choices for our communities and planet.

 The Marquee Village surface is artificial grass on a tarmac base.
 Each of the tents in the Marquee village are accessible through double doors with a small ramp.
 The main stage for the event has ramp access and there are tarmac paths throughout the site.